FaiqaAamer/Recipe-finder/README.md

-# 🍳 Recipe Finder
+# Recipe Finder

-A simple JavaScript-based Recipe Finder app that uses [TheMealDB API](https://www.themealdb.com/) to search recipes by name, display images, generate random recipes, and show detailed cooking instructions.
+A JavaScript-based Recipe Finder web app that uses [TheMealDB API](https://www.themealdb.com/) to search recipes by name, browse by first letter, generate random recipes, and view detailed cooking instructions and ingredients.

 ---

-## ✨ Features
+## Features

 - Search recipes by name
 - Search recipes by first letter
 - Generate a random recipe